Hironori-Sushiki-S11/RSA-2048-Collapse-S11/Boundary-Coordinate-Grid/HOW_TO_APPLY_ADAPTIVE_ADDRESS.md

 - that every Collision can be resolved without EXPAND;
 - that one application domain should use the same observables as another.

-The method operates on the current finite state and updates only when necessary.
+The method operates on the Current Held-Information State and updates only when necessary.

 ---